pompyproductions/autocad-reference/docs/configuration/index.md

 # Configuration

 Before you jump into making shapes and such, make sure you and your software are prepared for what's to come.
+If it's your first time here, **I recommend you read through these in the order below.**

 ## Setting up your work environment